Shooting World Cup: Manu Bhaker-Saurabh Chaudhary clinch silver in 10m air pistol mixed team

 Russia’s Vitalina Batsarashkina and Artem Chernousov took leads of 6-2 and then 12-6 in the gold medal match (two points each for a series of shots) but the Indians came storming back on both occasions to level up the scores at 6-6 and 12-12.
 The Russians, however, edged out in the final two series and clinched the gold medal with a score of 16-12.

 The Indian pair boast of an impressive record in the event and are considered medal favourites at Tokyo 2020.
-They have already won five gold medals in this event at the World Cup levels and this is their sixth final appearance that has resulted in their first silver.
+They have already won five gold medals in this event at the World Cup events in the last couple of years and this is their sixth final appearance that has resulted in their first silver.

+Rio Olympic silver medallist Batsarashkina and World Championship gold medallist in the discipline Chernousov, had earlier topped the second qualification round, shooting a combined 390 out of 400, to qualify for the gold medal match-up against the Indian duo,

 India has now won three medals at the global event which is the shooting team’s final competitive outing before the Tokyo Olympics.